-I blinked, and somehow it’s already November.
+I blinked, and somehow it’s already December.
 Time is FLYING.
 With the holidays rapidly approaching, it’s tougher than ever to continue prioritizing yourself and maintain your healthy routines.
 This is especially true when it feels like there’s so much to do.
 Add to that indulgent holiday recipes and frequent get-togethers and parties in November and December, and it’s clear there’s a lot to navigate.

-But do have a secret to share with you: you don’t have to oscillate between “perfect” wellness and diving face-first into the pie during the holidays.
+But I do have a secret to share with you: you don’t have to oscillate between “perfect” wellness and diving face-first into the pie during the holidays.
 All-or-nothing is decidedly not where it’s at.
 While balance is an overused word (what does it mean in practice, anyway?
 It’s different for everyone!), it’s a concept that can be helpful when imagining what you’d like this season to look like for you.
 For example, balance looks like having meals that nourish your soul and meals that nourish your body - it doesn’t have to just be one or the other.
 You don’t have to maintain a strict diet or toss your healthy eating to the curb; it’s not either/or.
 Instead, hang somewhere in the middle, and maintain your flexibility and sanity in the process.

 I’m here to break down how you can bring balance to your life this holiday season, and enjoy the calm and presence that balance brings.